CodeReadingClubs/Resources/exercises.md

 #### Option 1

  Start by examining the names of things.
 This is one method for discovering how the code fits together and it's intentions.
-It can help make the identifying immportant lines exercises less intimidating.
+It can help make the identifying important lines exercises less intimidating.

 ##### All variable/class/method names (5 mins)